YargiC5/Cybersecurity-Project-1-Installing-and-Configuring-ELK-Stack/README.md

 Metricbeat detecs changes in system metrics, such as CPU usage.
 It can be used to detect sudo escalations, and CPU or RAM statistics.
 Packetbeat collects packets that pass through the network interface card, similar to of Wireshark.
 It can be utilized to capture and generate a trace of all activity that takes place within the network.

-### Using the Playbook
+<h1>Using the Playbook</h1>

 In order to use the playbook, you will need to have an Ansible control node already configured.
 Assuming you have such a control node provisioned:

 SSH into the control node and follow the steps below:
 - Copy the playbooks to the Ansible Control Node.
-- Update the _____ file to include...
-- Run the playbook, and navigate to ____ to check that the installation worked as expected.
+- Run the playbook, and navigate to /etc/ansible/files to check that the installation worked as expected.

-_TODO: Answer the following questions to fill in the blanks:_
+- Use the curl command to add the config file:
-- _Which file is the playbook?
-Where do you copy it?_
-- _Which file do you update to make Ansible run the playbook on a specific machine?
-How do I specify which machine to install the ELK server on versus which to install Filebeat on?_
+<code>curl https://gist.githubusercontent.com/slape/5cc350109583af6cbe577bbcc0710c93/raw/eca603b72586fbe148c11f9c87bf96a63cb25760/Filebeat > /etc/ansible/files/filebeat-config.yml </code>

+- Update the filebeat-config.yml file to include the ELK server private IP in lines 1106 and 1806.
-- _Which URL do you navigate to in order to check that the ELK server is running?
+- Run the filebeat-playbook.yml playbook, and navigate to the kibana page at [ELK public IP]/app/kibana to check the installation.

-_As a **Bonus**, provide the specific commands the user will need to run to download the playbook, update the files, etc._